Slide Mountain (Highest Peak in Catskills) Loop

 Directions to trailhead

 Take the New York State Thruway north to Exit 19 (Kingston).
 Proceed west on N.Y.
 Route 28 for about 30 miles to the hamlet of Big Indian.
-Turn left and proceed south on County Route 47 for about six miles to a hairpin turn in the road, then continue for another two miles, past the Winnisook Club, to a parking area for Slide Mountain, marked by a wooden sign, on the left side of the road.
+Turn left and proceed south on County Route 47 for 7.4 miles to a hairpin turn in the road, then continue for another two miles, past the Winnisook Club, to a parking area for Slide Mountain, marked by a wooden sign, on the left side of the road.

 From the parking area, proceed east on the yellow-blazed Phoenicia-East Branch Trail, which crosses the West Branch of the Neversink River on rocks, and then climbs on a rocky footpath, reaching an old woods road in 0.4 mile.
 Follow the yellow-blazed trail as it turns right and runs along the level woods road.
 In another third of a mile, after passing a spring on the left, you’ll reach a junction with the red-blazed Wittenberg-Cornell-Slide Trail, marked by wooden DEC signs.
 This red-blazed trail will be your return route, but for now, continue ahead along the old road, following the yellow markers.
 The road briefly narrows to a footpath and then descends to cross a stream on a wooden bridge.

 About a mile and a half from the start, you’ll reach another junction – this one, with the blue-blazed Curtis-Ormsbee Trail.
 This trail was named after two well-known hikers, “Father” Bill Curtis and Allen Ormsbee, both of whom perished in a snowstorm on Mount Washington, N.H. in June 1900 (a marble monument at the junction commemorates this tragic event).
 Turn left here and follow the blue blazes of the Curtis-Ormsbee Trail.